-

 Tuesday, October 6, to Friday, October 9, 2026 at the

-at the University of Edinburgh in
+of the University of Edinburgh in

 Edinburgh, UK.
 The meeting will include extended technical presentations,